How To Overcome Trauma

 Yeah,

-it’s that you have permission to it’s in that in the culture of that room itself. it’s acceptable.
+it’s that you have permission to it’s in that in the culture of that room itself.
+It’s acceptable.
 It’s encouraged.
 It’s a good thing.
-So the whole package, I think, sounds like it was really ideal.
-So if people listen to this, and just go home and shake, I don’t I don’t know how helpful that is.
+So the whole package, I think, sounds like it was ideal.
+So, if people listen to this and go home and shake, I don’t know how helpful that is.

 Bill 49:49